gvwilson/SitioAcademico/content/blog/2024-12-14-rOpenSci-2years-CommEvents-en/index.md

 *Promotion* is crucial to reaching our audience with time, requiring targeted outreach through the human language of communication and platforms like social media, forums, and newsletters.

-*Engagement* during and after the event, through shared note-taking, interactive Q&A sessions, a code of conduct, and follow-up content, ensures that participants feel safe, remain connected, and that the event has a lasting impact.
+*Engagement* during and after the event, through using accesible tools and materials, shared note-taking, interactive Q&A sessions, a code of conduct, and follow-up content, ensures that participants feel safe, remain connected, and that the event has a lasting impact.